Food and Drug Administration, HHS.

 - JINAD study submissions within 270 days after the submission date.

 - JINAD protocol submissions within 100 days after submission date.
-JINAD protocol submissions consist of protocols without substantial data that FDA and the sponsor consider to be an essential part of the basis for making the decision to approve or not approve an ANADA or supplemental ANADA.
+JINAD protocol submissions consist of protocols without substantial data that FDA and the sponsor consider to be an essential part of the basis to make the decision to approve or not approve an ANADA or supplemental ANADA.

 The additional resources provided under AGDUFA I enabled FDA to completely eliminate the backlog of ANADA and JINAD submissions by August 2010.

-FDA has published a number of reports that provide useful background on AGDUFA.
+FDA has published a number of reports that provide useful background on AGDUFA I and AGDUFA II.
 AGDUFA-related Federal Register notices, guidances, legislation, performance reports, and financial reports and plans can be found at: http://www.fda.gov/ForIndustry/UserFees/AnimalGenericDrugUserFeeActAGDUFA/default.htm.

-Throughout this document, FDA has been announcing a public meeting to hear stakeholders' views on what FDA should consider for the AGDUFA II program.
 In general, the meeting format will include presentations by FDA followed by an open public comment period.
-Registered speakers for the open public comments will be grouped and invited to speak in the order of their affiliation and time of registration (scientific and academic experts/veterinary professionals, representatives of consumer advocacy groups, and the regulated industry).
+Registered speakers for the open public comments will be grouped and scheduled in advance of the meeting based on their affiliation (scientific and academic experts/veterinary professionals, representatives of consumer advocacy groups, and the regulated industry) and timing of their registration.
 FDA presentations are planned from 1 p.m. until 2 p.m.
-The open public comment portion of the meeting for registered speakers is planned to begin at 2 p.m.
-An opportunity for public comments from meeting attendees will commence following the registered presentations, if time permits.
+The open public comment portion of the meeting for registered and scheduled speakers is planned to begin at 2 p.m.
+An opportunity for additional open public comments from meeting attendees will commence following the registered presentations, if time permits.